Last editedJun 20222 min read

 Bank debit helps SaaS companies reduce failed payments and admin and gives them the flexibility to upgrade subscriptions and payment plans.

 Software as a Service (SaaS) companies increasingly charge on a subscription basis.
 Traditionally, the only option available for taking these payments online was credit card.
-Now, an increasing number of businesses are turning to bank debit schemes, such as ACH payments (US), Direct Debit (UK) or SEPA (Europe).
+Now, an increasing number of busianesses are turning to bank debit schemes, such as Direct Debit (UK) ACH payments (US), or SEPA (Europe).

 GoCardless helps hundreds of SaaS companies, from start-ups to established providers, to cut their costs by taking bank debit payments online.